- Herbert A. Simon was an American scientist born in 1916.

 - He is most famous for his work in the field of decision-making and psychology.

-- Mr. Simon’s most popular book was called Human Problem Solving.
+- Mr. Simon’s most popular book was entitled Human Problem Solving.

 Herbert Simon was an American economist, computer scientist, social scientist, and cognitive psychologist whose primary research interest was decision-making within organizations and is best known for the theory of “bounded rationality” and the theory of “satisficing.”
 He applied psychology to statistics, operations, and decision-making scenarios to help define the process that people go through when formulating solutions to problems.